 Please send these two parts as Word documents, attached to a brief cover email, addressed to firstname.lastname@example.org.
 Your cover email should include basic biographical information (2-3 sentences) and the title and genre of your novel.
 Beyond that, your opening and Author’s Statement should speak for themselves.

 After submitting, please add email@example.com to your Contacts list, so as not to miss any subsequent communications from us.

 While we do not have the funds to pay our contributors (or our editors!), we offer them increased standing and exposure, as well as an enthusiastic network of readers and writers.
 Some of our contributors have also connected with literary agents through Embark.

 We accept submissions from all over the world and have no geographical constraints.
 However, all submissions must be written in English or translated into English from another language, in which case both the author and the translator must be credited.

 Please note that we do NOT accept submissions of memoirs or other nonfiction works.
 Only the openings of novels (works of fiction 50,000 words or longer) will be considered.

 We will not reconsider openings that have been previously submitted to Embark and turned down.
 In the interests of featuring as many writers as possible, we will not consider additional submissions from writers whose work we have already published in an earlier issue.

 Writers whose submissions are accepted retain all rights to their work.

-We send out all responses to submissions within a month after the deadline for each issue.
+We send out responses to all submissions within a month after the submission deadline for each issue.